Dyslexia: Assessment

 The following can be done to assess for dyslexia:

 Apply a multidisciplinary team approach involving the child's parent(s) and teacher(s), school psychologist, pediatrician, and, as appropriate, speech and language pathologist (speech therapist), and occupational therapist.

 Gain familiarity with typical ages children reach various general developmental milestones, and domain-specific milestones, such as phonological awareness (recognizing rhyming words; identifying the initial sounds in words).

 Do not rely on tests exclusively.
 Careful observation of the child in the school and home environments, and sensitive, comprehensive parental interviews are just as important as tests.

 Look at the empirically supported response to intervention (RTI) approach, which "... involves monitoring the progress of a group of children through a programme of intervention rather than undertaking a static assessment of their current skills.
 Children with the most need are those who fail to respond to effective teaching, and they are readily identified using this approach."

 Assessment tests

 There is a wide range of tests that are used in clinical and educational settings to evaluate the possibility of dyslexia.
 If initial testing suggests that a person might have dyslexia, such tests are often followed up with a full diagnostic assessment to determine the extent and nature of the disorder.
 Some tests can be administered by a teacher or computer; others require specialized training and are given by psychologists.
 Some test results indicate how to carry out teaching strategies.
-Because a variety of different cognitive, behavioral, emotional, and environmental factors all could contribute to difficultly learning to read, a comprehensive evaluation should consider these different possibilities.
+Because a variety of different cognitive, behavioral, emotional, and environmental factors all could contribute to difficulty learning to read, a comprehensive evaluation should consider these different possibilities.
 These tests and observations can include: